damianhakert/damianhakert.github.io/source/_posts/2015-11-10-gitlab-and-tower-2-dot-3.markdown

 GitLab and [Tower](http://www.git-tower.com), the popular Git client, have more in common than just "Git".
 They share the same goal: to make working with code easier.
 And just recently, with the release of Tower 2.3, they work together more seamlessly than ever.

-You would think that cloning a remote repository is a simple process.
-And yet it can be quite a drag: You have to find the repository you want to clone, get hold of its URL, remember your authentication credentials (and method!), and fumble them onto the keyboard.
+You would think that cloning a remote repository was a simple process.
+And yet it can be quite a drag: You have to find the repository you want to clone, get hold of its URL, remember your authentication credentials (and method!) and fumble them onto the keyboard...

 Solving such minor and major annoyances around Git has always been our motivation for creating Tower - a GUI client for Git that's now used by over 50,000 customers like Apple, Google, and Twitter.